RobotLocomotion/drake/doc/bazel.rst

 ``kcov`` can analyze coverage for any binary that contains DWARF format debuggging symbols, and produce nicely formatted browse-able coverage reports.
-It is supported on Ubuntu and macOS only.
-Install ``kcov`` from source following the instructions here: :ref:`Building kcov <building-kcov>`.

 To analyze test coverage, run the tests under ``kcov``::